LauraHingley/CrowdHailer.github.io/_drafts/2015-11-12-organising-client-javascript-with-rollup-js.md

 ```
 {% endhighlight %}

-Alot of functionality can end up in npm scripts and it is easy to write magical single line scripts that noone understands.
+A lot of functionality can end up in npm scripts and it is easy to write magical single line scripts that no-one understands.
 My advice is to write small contained scripts for bundling and running the tests.
 Then have a third script that coordinates the small component scripts.
 Add these scripts into `package.json`.